jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 $> vim manifests/deployment-testpmd-rhel.yaml
 ```

-And configure to use one VF from ens4f0 and other from ens4f1.
-We also attach the pods to the previously created networks for these devices.
+Configure the yaml to use one VF from ens4f0 and another from ens4f1.
+We also attach the pods to the previously created networks for these devices ('k8s.v1.cni.cncf.io/networks').

 ```yaml
 apiVersion: apps/v1